AnzhelaSukhanova/Grammar_builder/README.md

 # Grammar_builder
-Turing machine constructing a grammar of type 0 and a grammar of type 1, which generate a language of correct mathematical expressions for multiplication operations in a unary number system.
+Тuring machine constructing a free grammar and a context sensitive grammar, which generate a language of correct mathematical expressions for a multiplication in an unary number system.